Email us via: email@example.com

 Incentive payments of up to £2,400

-Small & medium enterprises (SMEs) in Devon can recruit skilled, recent graduates within the Science, Technology, Engineering and Maths (STEM) fields and receive incentive payments of up to £3,600.
+Small and medium enterprises (SMEs) in Devon can recruit skilled, recent graduates within the Science, Technology, Engineering and Maths (STEM) fields and receive incentive payments of up to £2,400.

 The STEM Graduates into Business project, which is part-funded by the European Regional Development Fund (ERDF), supports SMEs to recruit recent graduates with fresh, innovative ideas and the drive to develop professionally.
-Employed as a paid-intern for either three, six or 12 months, STEM Graduates into Business can offer flexibility to small and medium businesses looking to meet changing market demands.
+Employed as a paid-intern for either three or six months, STEM Graduates into Business can offer flexibility to small and medium businesses looking to meet changing market demands.

 Utilising the extensive channels of the University and its partners, the project unlocks opportunities to raise the visibility of your business to graduates whilst advocating the benefits of employment within an SME.
 The right people with the right skills in your team will energise your business.